-PhD students can choose to enroll for the hydrologic sciences subplan or certificate, and MS students can pursue a hydrologic sciences graduate certificate, while concurrently obtaining a doctoral or master’s degree, respectively, in an associated academic department.
-Prerequisites and course requirements are identical for the PhD subplan and graduate certificate.
+PhD students can choose to enroll for the hydrologic sciences subplan or graduate certificate and master's students can pursue a hydrologic sciences graduate certificate, while concurrently obtaining a doctoral or master’s degree, respectively, in a participating academic department.
+Course requirements are identical for the subplan and certificate.

-Hydrologic sciences graduate students conduct research within participating departments, research institutes and centers (e.g., INSTAAR), or partner government agency labs in the Boulder area (e.g., USGS, NOAA).
-Primary supervision of the student's research may be provided by any faculty member approved by the department, though the program requires representation from program faculty on students' comprehensive exam (PhD) and defense committees.
+Hydrologic sciences students conduct research within participating departments, research institutes and centers (e.g., INSTAAR), or partnering government agency labs in the Boulder area (e.g., USGS, NOAA).
+Primary supervision of the student's research may be provided by any faculty member approved by their department, though the hydrologic sciences program requires representation from hydrologic sciences program faculty on students' comprehensive exam and defense committees.

-Students must complete all hydrologic sciences required courses (and any courses taken to remedy deficiencies) with a grade of B or better.
+- Completion of all hydrologic sciences program courses with a grade of B or better.

-The student's thesis/dissertation topic must include substantial use of hydrologic science, and the thesis committee must include at least one hydrologic sciences faculty member.
+- For the graduate certiﬁcate: The thesis topic includes substantial use of hydrologic science and the thesis committee includes at least one Hydrologic Sciences Program faculty member.

-All students entering the program are expected to have advanced-level knowledge of mathematics, (full year of college level calculus including differential and integral calculus; linear algebra and differential equations are strongly encouraged).
-Students are expected to have completed one semester of college level physics (mechanics).
+All students entering the program are expected to have advanced-level knowledge of mathematics: a full year of college level calculus including differential and integral calculus.
+(Linear algebra and differential equations are strongly encouraged.)
+Students are expected to have completed one semester of college-level physics (mechanics).

-Students may also have to satisfy other specific undergraduate prerequisites of the home department.
+Students may also need to complete other speciﬁc undergraduate prerequisites required by their home department.

 Required Courses and Credits